JestonBlu/Driving/docs/index.md

 $$

 **Modeling Strategy**
-  * Train the same general model on various slices of the data to see what works best
+  * Train the same general model on various slices of the data to see what works best.

-  * 12 training and testing sets were created from the combination of Data Processing and Data Split methods
+  * 12 training and testing sets were created from the combination of Data Processing and Data Split methods.

   * **Data Processing**
     * **Original**: Emotions in the original form measured in .03 second intervals.
-    * **Differencing**: First order differening of the original observations.
+    * **Differencing**: First order differencing of the original observations.
     * **Moving Avg**: Moving averages n=30 for all of the emotions.
     * **1/2 Sec Cut**: Time cut into 1/2 second intervals with the average value recorded.
-    * **1/2 Sec Diff**: First order differncing of the 1/2 second cut data.
+    * **1/2 Sec Diff**: First order differencing of the 1/2 second cut data.
     * **1/2 Sec Cut Stat**: 1/2 Sec Cut with additional sd, min, max, iqr, and median.<br><br>

   * **Data Split**